dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

 For the FS we expect this multiplied by 64.
 If you set to a non-zero value you should get close.
 If MASH=0 you'll see its way off.
-(This check saved me from a dumb mistake where I ignored MASH becasuse I didn't care about smoothing and so missed its role in using the DIVF part.)
+(This check saved me from a dumb mistake where I ignored MASH because I didn't care about smoothing and so missed its role in using the DIVF part.)

 ---------------------------------------------------------------